alexspirou/ROS_Melodic_Qt_GUI_Template/README.md

 # ROS_Melodic_Qt_GUI_Template
-I was trying to create a RUI-Qt GUI and I had a hard time because there are not many and not clear resources on the Internet.
-For that reason I am uploading this project for anyone who finds it difficult as well.

-ROS_Melodic_Qt_GUI_Template is a Graphical User Interface programmed with Qt framework.
-It's a useful GUI for any ROS project that allows you to control your Robot and reading data from sensors.
-You can also generate a qt-ros application package with command catkin_create_qt_pkg but ROS_Melodic_Qt_GUI_Template is simpler and more customisable.
-Also CMakeLists.txt has the necessary parameters are set up to make it executable.
+I have created a ROS_Melodic_Qt_GUI_Template, a user-friendly Graphical User Interface developed using the Qt framework.
+This GUI is specifically designed to facilitate the control of your Robot and retrieve data from sensors in any ROS project.
+It aims to provide a simpler and more customizable alternative to the qt-ros application package generated with the command catkin_create_qt_pkg.
+Moreover, the CMakeLists.txt file is already configured with the necessary parameters to ensure its executability.

-You can check the GUI by controling turtlesim, press "Teleop" button and move turtle with your keyboard.
-You can see the specific keys, in "Keys info" button.
+To enhance your understanding of this GUI and ease your usage, I have uploaded the project for anyone encountering difficulties in this area.
+It serves as a valuable resource, particularly due to the limited and unclear information available on the internet regarding RUI-Qt GUI creation.

+One notable feature of this GUI is its seamless integration with the turtlesim, allowing you to control the turtle by simply pressing the "Teleop" button and utilizing your keyboard.
+For a comprehensive list of the specific keys and their functions, please refer to the "Keys info" button within the interface.

-For installation follow the instructions below.
+To install and use this GUI effectively, please follow the instructions provided below.

 ![](/resources/gui.gif)